roberddd/batchgenie_landing-page/docs/index.md

 ## :material-image-multiple:{style="color:var(--main-accent-color-red)"} Importing Textures

 Importing is as simple as one click, or you can dive into extensive customization if needed.
+It supports over 16 texture types, with fully automated setup for nodes, color space adjustments, and other configurations.

 ![Example Import](images/import_example.gif){ .img-box  align=left }